-(f) Using the raytracing material developed in (e): produce a graph of the vertical spin component of the particles, and the average value over that 200 particle set, as a function of $G\gamma$.
+(f) Using the raytracing material developed in (e): produce a graph of the vertical spin component of a few particles, and the average value over the 200 particle bunch, as a function of $G\gamma$.
 Indicate on that graph the location of the resonant $G\gamma_R$ values.